chasebank/chase/_quotes/life-is-like-a-box-of-chocolates.md

 ---
+layout: quote
+author: Forest Gump
 quote: Life is like a box of chocolates; ya never know what you're gonna get.
-author: Forest Gump
-author_url: google.com
+about: google.com
+color: 101010
 ---